mcanabrava/airbnb-zap-scrapping-ml-mba-fiap/README.md

 2. Create a user with Administrator access inside your AWS IAM panel and generate the key and secret to fill the aws_template.cfg file.
 The original aws.cfg file used in this project is not available in the repository as it's being filtered by git ignore.

-3. Run the Setup notebook to create the infrastructure resources in AWS and upload the dataset files to S3 buckets using the aws.cfg data.
+3. Run the "2.
+Setup" notebook to create the infrastructure resources in AWS and upload the dataset files to S3 buckets using the aws.cfg data.
+Depending on the ETL tool of choice, might be worth it to perform basic cleaning in some CSV columns such as removing '$' and ',' characters from numeric values before uploading them to S3.
+Some examples can be found in the notebook "3.
+Exploration".

 4. Update bucket access from private to public by adding a bucket policy and/or ACLs: